VinceWak/Labs_0116/Module_1/Project_Week_1_Python-Game/README.md

 The **mandatory** deliverables that you must turn in are:
 * Game's alghoritm (flowchart or a step-by-step plan)
 * Link to the repository you used while building your project.
 The repository must include all the files you used to build your game.
 Remember to commit often!
-* Link to Trello or picture of your Kanban Board.
+* Link to Jira or picture of your Kanban Board.
 Include the link or picture in the README file.

 The **deadline** to turn in the deliverables is right before the project presentations.